h2non/toxy/README.md

 #### toxy#flush()
 Alias: `flushPoisons`

-Remove all the registered poisons.
+Remove all the registered poisons for both incoming and outgoing traffic flows.

 #### toxy#enableRule(rule)